10 dirty fruits and veggies

 Grapes (imported)

-These tiny fruit have extremely thin skins, allowing for easy absorption of pesticides.
+These tiny fruits have extremely thin skins, allowing for easy absorption of pesticides.
 And think twice before buying imported wine.
 The grapes that go into the wine could be coming from vineyards that use too many pesticides.

 Potatoes